About the Board

 The Board’s functions are monitoring and advisory in nature.
 The Board cannot:

-- seeking assistance from PTQ’s Office of the Customer Advocate
+- seeking assistance from QPT's Customer Advocate

 - making a complaint to the Queensland Ombudsman

-- if you believe your human rights have been breached and you have made a complaint to PTQ which has not been resolved within 45 working days – making a complaint to the Queensland Human Rights Commission.
+- if you believe your human rights have been breached and you have made a complaint to QPT which has not been resolved within 45 working days – making a complaint to the Queensland Human Rights Commission.